asagi4/comfyui-prompt-control/README.md

 Applies the give default values from `PCScheduleSettings` to a schedule

 ## PromptControlSimple
 This node exists purely for convenience.
-It's a combination of `PromptToSchedule`, `ScheduleToPrompt`, `ScheduleToModel` and `FilterSchedule` such that it provides as output a model, positive conds and negative conds, both with and without any specified filters applied.
+It's a combination of `PromptToSchedule`, `ScheduleToCond`, `ScheduleToModel` and `FilterSchedule` such that it provides as output a model, positive conds and negative conds, both with and without any specified filters applied.

 This makes it handy for quick one- or two-pass workflows.